Analytic force-free jet from disk-fed rotating black holes: Theory of force-free fields

 whereas in the Schwarzschild spacetime it becomes

-where $M$ is the Schwarzschild mass.
-We can make an identification between the solutions of Eqs.~\eqref{eq:2.23} and~\eqref{eq:2.24} as the two equations admit separation into radial and angular components, share the same angular equations, and agree entirely in the limits $ r \rightarrow \infty$ or $M \rightarrow 0$, upon identifying the flat spacetime coordinates with the Schwarzchild coordinates.
-By writing the flux function as $\psi_{l} \propto R_{l} (r)\Theta_{l}(\theta)$, Eq.~\eqref{eq:2.24} separates into
+We can make an identification between the solutions of Eqs.~\eqref{eq:2.25} and~\eqref{eq:2.26}, since they share the same angular equation and agree entirely in the limit $ r \rightarrow \infty$ or $M \rightarrow 0$, upon identifying the flat spacetime coordinates with the Schwarzchild coordinates.
+By writing the flux function as $\psi_{l} \propto R_{l} (r)\Theta_{l}(\theta)$, Eq.~\eqref{eq:2.26} separates into

-where $l(l+1) >0$ serves as a separation constant.
-The radial equation in flat spacetime is obviously the $M = 0$ case of Eq.~\eqref{eq:2.25b}, while the angular equation remains the same.